1)

 Group by group, as the Gemara states in Pesachim, 64a, in connection with the buckets of silver and of gold (Seforno).

-Why does the Torah refer here to Tenufas Zahav and in Pasuk 24 to "Terumas Kesef u'Nechoshes"?
+Why does the Torah write here Tenufas Zahav and in Pasuk 24, "Terumas Kesef u'Nechoshes"?

 Ramban and Moshav Zekenim: Both phrases, as opposed to the earlier part of the Pasuk (which is speaking about ornaments, which were donated primarily by women), are referring to donations of money or vessels.
 Consequently, whereas most men possessed silver and copper, 1 not as many possessed gold, 2 and those who donated it waved 3 their donation as a sign of its importance.
 4